codurance/site/_posts/2017-11-26-rust-vscode.md

 For the native debugger to work we need to install another extension to VSCode called ['LLDB Debugger'](https://github.com/vadimcn/vscode-lldb/blob/master/MANUAL.md).
 That would be `cmd-p` and `ext install vadimcn.vscode-lldb`.

 After reloading VSCode you should be able to set breakpoints on the side gutter and run the program using debugger by pressing `F5`.
-Choose `LLDB Debugger` as your debugger and you will be greeted with a JSON configuration file in which you need to tell the debugger what is your executable.
+First time doing this will result in the debugger choice window.
+Choose `LLDB Debugger` as your debugger and you will be greeted with a JSON configuration file in which you need to tell the debugger a few details on your project.
 It may look like this:

 ```
 {